-IntelliJ IDEA can extract both signed and unsigned Android application packages
+With IntelliJ IDEA, you can extract both signed and unsigned .apk files:

 Extract signed packages to deploy and run them on physical devices.